 Safety & Dress Requirements:

 We recommend that all riders purchase a properly fitted and approved helmet as well boots with a heel (preferably paddock boots or a riding boot).
-Wesley Clover Parks has a selection of approved helmets available for use until such time that you purchase your own helmet.
+Riders must bring their own properly fitted equestrian helmet.

 Proper attire for lessons includes a neatly fitting t-shirt or polo shirt (no tank tops, or tube tops please) and fitted pants (either breeches or stretch pants, jeans although acceptable do rub).
 For safety reasons we require all riders to wear boots with a heel.
 Hair should also be tied back and no jewelry or cell phones worn.
 The use of personal music devices is strictly prohibited.